-Welcome to CONES, the new monthly California Online Naturalist Event Series.
+Welcome to CONES (California Online Naturalist Event Series) archives.
 This series is created by and for UC California Naturalists and UC Climate Stewards to connect across the state on topics including natural history, ecology, climate change, and the intersections of pressing human and environmental issues.
-A recording of each talk will be available to the public afterward, pending speaker approval.
+Each talk is available to the public afterward, pending speaker approval.

 Changing the climate of fear through elemental activism